soldair/node-qrcode/README.md

   it is my higest priority for this module to use an all js png encoder and remove this dep.

-api
----
-	QRCode.draw(text, [optional options], cb(error,canvas));
-		returns node canvas object see https://github.com/LearnBoost/node-canvas for all of the cool node things you can do look up the canvas api for the other cool things

-	QRCode.toDataURL(text, [optional options], cb(error,dataURL));
-		returns mime image/png data url for the 2d barcode

-	QRCode.save(path, text, [optional options] , cb(error,written));
-		saves png to the path specified returns bytes written

-	QRCode.drawText(text, [optional options],cb)
-		returns an ascii representation of the qrcode using unicode characters and ansi control codes for background control.

-	QRCode.drawBitArray(text, [optional options], cb(error,bits,width));
-		returns an array with each value being either 0 light or 1 dark and the width of each row. this is enough info to render a qrcode any way you want =)

-for server use:
-see tests/server.js

-for client side use:
-open tests/clientside.html in your browser

-or run tests/clientsideserver.js
-yes, it really works in the browser. new browsers but yeah it works. for bad ones perhaps try excanvas?

 dependencies
 ------------